pafernanr/dynflowparser/README.md

 ### dynflowparser
-Read [sosreport](https://github.com/sosreport/sos) dynflow files and generates user friendly html pages for Tasks, Plans, Actions and Steps
+Reads the dynflow files from a [sosreport](https://github.com/sosreport/sos) and generates user friendly html pages for Tasks, Plans, Actions and Steps

 - Only unsuccessful Tasks are parsed by default.
 (Use '-a' to parse all).
 - Failed Actions & Steps are automatically expanded on the Plan page for easy error location.